apursley2012/Testing/index.md

   </template>

   <script>
-    // ==============================
-    // Reviews data — edit me 📝
-    // Put your grade as a LETTER: "A", "B", "C", "D", "F".
-    // Pluses/minuses are ignored for stars.
-    // ==============================
     const REVIEWS = [
       {
         course: "CS370: Current/Emerging Trends in Computer Science",
         reviewer: "Dr. Hawk",
-        date: "—",               // ← optional
-        grade: "A",              // ← change to your actual letter grade
+        grade: "A",
-        quote:
-         "Hi Alysha, <br> Thank you for your submission!
-You provided a concise explanation of how neural networks operate, effectively outlining the roles of the input, hidden, and output layers.
-This was particularly strong in simplifying complex concepts, making them accessible to a non-technical audience.<br> Your identification of legal concerns was on point and relevant.<br>Your writing overall was coherent and logical. <br><br>Keep up the good work.<br><br>Dr. Hawk",
+        quote: "You provided a concise explanation of how neural networks operate, effectively outlining the roles of the input, hidden, and output layers.
+This was particularly strong in simplifying complex concepts, making them accessible to a non-technical audience.
+Your identification of legal concerns was on point and relevant.",
-        tags: ["Clarity", "AI", "Simplifying Complex Concepts", "Accessible Language", "Neural Networks", "Logical & Relevant"]
+        tags: ["Clarity", "AI", "Neural Networks", "Accessible Language"] },
-      }

       {
         course: "CS465: Full Stack Development I",
         reviewer: "Instructor Benyam Heyi",
         grade: "B",
         quote: "Great work on outlining all the requirements of the rubric—your structure and coverage are well thought out.
 For future submissions, please make sure to also complete the API endpoints table.
-Including this information will significantly enhance the quality of your Software Design Document (SDD) by providing clear guidance on which APIs will be available and how they should be used.
-This not only strengthens the technical completeness of your document but also improves communication among developers and stakeholders."
+Including this information will significantly enhance the quality of your Software Design Document (SDD).",
-          tags: ["API", "Software Design Document (SDD)", "Technical Completeness", "Stakeholders", "Communication"] }
+        tags: ["API", "SDD", "Technical Completeness", "Communication"]
-    ];
+      },
       {
         course: "CS499: Computer Science Capstone",
         reviewer: "Instructor Ramsey Kraya",
         grade: "A",
-        quote: "Alysha, your Milestone Four submission is an excellent example of a well-executed database integration.
-You’ve successfully enhanced your Corner Grocer application by transitioning from in-memory data handling to a persistent SQLite backend, while maintaining all original functionality and improving user experience."
+        quote: "Your Milestone Four submission is an excellent example of a well-executed database integration.
+You successfully transitioned your Corner Grocer application from in-memory data handling to a persistent SQLite backend, while maintaining original functionality and improving user experience.",
-          tags: ["Database Integration", "Persistent Storage", "Backend", "SQLite", "User Experience"] }
+        tags: ["Database Integration", "SQLite", "Persistence", "User Experience"] }
     ];

-    // ----- Grade → stars (letter-based, +/- ignored) -----
     function gradeToRating(grade){
       const L = String(grade || '').trim().toUpperCase().charAt(0);
       if (L === 'A') return 5;
       if (L === 'B') return 4;
       if (L === 'C') return 3;
       if (L === 'D') return 2;
-      return 1; // F or anything else
+      return 1;
     }

-    // ----- Star SVG helpers -----
     function starSVG(filled){
       return `
         <span class="rc-star ${filled ? 'filled' : ''}" aria-hidden="true">